SAP-samples/teched2023-XP185v/exercises/ex4/README.md

 ## Summary

 In this exercise you learned how to switch from classic, role-based authorizations in SAP Cloud Identity to the new policy-based authorizations.
 You defined a new access policy and applied restrictions to it.
-When assigning this policy to the administrator user, you saw how the access of the administrator is limited based on the policy definition.
+When assigning this policy to the administrator user, you saw how the access of the administrator is reduced based on the restrictions in the policy definition.